 Anti-diuretic hormone acts to maintain blood pressure, blood volume and tissue water content by controlling the amount of water and hence the concentration of urine excreted by the kidney.

-Addison's disease is caused by damage to the adrenal glands, which make hormones to control the body's response to stress, and balance body salt and water.
-Treatment is with tablets and some lifestyle adaptations to ensure patients remain well.
+Addison's disease is caused by damage to the adrenal glands, which make hormones to control multiple metabolic processes in the body, and balance body salt and water.
+Treatment is with hormone replacement tablets and some lifestyle adaptations to ensure patients remain well.

 a synthetic (artificially made) steroid hormone used to stimulate muscle and bone growth.